UK Mandatory Occurrence Reporting

 An E5x file uses an xml/xsd specification to send occurrence report data based on the attributes and values contained within the Reduced Interface Taxonomy (RIT).
 More details about this specification can be found on the aviation reporting portal

-Before a reporter can submit using an E5x file approval must first be granted by the UK CAA.
-This process is in place to ensure the structure and contents of E5x files is compatible with the UK CAA occurrence reporting database.
+Approval must be granted by the UK CAA before an E5x file can be submitted.
+This is to ensure that the structure and contents of E5x files is compatible with our occurrence reporting database.